 Create an admin cluster

-This document shows how to create an admin cluster for GKE on VMware.
+This document shows how to create an admin cluster for Google Distributed Cloud.
 The admin cluster runs the Kubernetes control plane for the admin cluster itself and for the associated user clusters.
 You must create an admin cluster before you create any user clusters to run your workloads.

 For more details about the admin cluster, see the installation overview.